camila-dangelo-tempesta/star_jeans/README.md

 **Step 03.
 Data Filtering:** Filter rows and select columns that do not contain information for modeling or that do not match the scope of the business.

-- Webscraping from the H&M website.
+- Webscraping from the H&M website (BeautifulSoup)
 - Data cleaning and organization.
 - Inserting the data into the database.
 - Query data with SQL.